 - Do not drive too closely behind a bicycle.

 - Do not open a parked car door into the path of a bicyclist.

 - Yield to a bicyclist’s right of way.

 - Recognize and respect that bicyclists have the right to be on the road and operate in accordance with the rules of the road.

 Bicycling can be dangerous, especially when cars, trucks, and buses do not follow the rules of the road with respect to bicycles.
-If you have been injured, you deserve to be compensated and our Cherry Hill bicycle accident attorneys want to see that you are.
+If you have been injured, you deserve to be compensated and our Cherry Hill bicycle accident attorneys at The Law Offices of Greg Prosmushkin, P.C. want to see that you are.
 We are bicycle accident and personal injury experts who have successfully negotiated many bicycle accident settlements and tried many bicycle accident cases.